rust-lang/rust/doc/guide-container.md

-% Containers and Iterators Guide
+% The Rust Containers and Iterators Guide

 # Containers